mikeest1972/Viracocha-Text-Base-Adventure/README.md

-# Viracocha-Text-Base-Adventure
+# Viracocha-Text-Based-Adventure
 Viracochas is a text base adventure.

 # Work is needed
-There is still much to do with this project I have only scrached the surface with it.
-There are still sevral items that need to be created as well as some of the game mechanics.
-Most importantly the story for the game still needs to be writen.
+There is still much to do with this project I have only scratched the surface with it.
+There are still several items that need to be created as well as some of the game mechanics.
+Most importantly the story for the game still needs to be written.

 # Great object oriented programming
-If you are a beginner (like me) you you should definetly work on this project to sharpen you programing skills.
+If you are a beginner (like me) you should definitely work on this project to sharpen your programming skills.

-# Licence
+# License
-MIT licence
+MIT license